Skip to content

 Parker Knight

-Parker is a fellow at the Religious Freedom Clinic, where he guides teams of students representing clients in First Amendment and statutory religious liberty cases.
-His research focuses on the relationship between legal texts and judicial values, especially the influence of rule structures on interpretive methods.
+Parker is an instructor at the Religious Freedom Clinic, where he guides teams of students representing clients in First Amendment and statutory religious liberty cases.
+His research focuses on the relationship between legal texts and legal reasoning, especially the influence of rule structures on interpretive methods.
 Before joining the clinic, Parker clerked for the Honorable David J. Porter of the United States Court of Appeals for the Third Circuit and, as an associate at Gibson, Dunn & Crutcher, litigated First Amendment cases in the Supreme Court of the United States and federal district and appellate courts.
 Parker received his J.D. from Harvard Law School.
-He holds an LL.M. from the University of Cambridge, where he studied legal philosophy, and a B.A., magna cum laude, from Fordham University, where he studied mathematics, economics, and philosophy in the university’s honors program.
+He holds an LLM from the University of Cambridge, where he studied legal philosophy, and a B.A., magna cum laude, from Fordham University, where he studied mathematics, economics, and philosophy in the university’s honors program.

 Steven Burnett